E. Charles Nelson

-(Ernest) Charles Nelson (15 September 1951 – 20 May 2024) was a botanist who specialised in the heather family, Ericaceae, especially Erica, and whose past research interests included the Proteaceae especially Adenanthos.
+(Ernest) Charles Nelson (15 September 1951 – 20 May 2024) was an Irish botanist and botanical artist who specialised in the heather family, Ericaceae, especially Erica, and whose past research interests included the Proteaceae especially Adenanthos.

 He was the author or editor of over 24 books and more than 150 research papers (usually signed E. Charles Nelson).
 He was honorary editor of Archives of Natural History (the journal of the Society for the History of Natural History) between 1999 and 2012 and remained closely linked with the journal as one of the Associate Editors, and was honorary editor of Heathers (yearbook of the recently (2020) disbanded Heather Society) for 23 years until 2017.

+Early life and education

 Charles Nelson was born in Belfast, Northern Ireland but the family lived in Enniskillen and he was educated at Portora Royal School, and obtained a Bachelor of Science degree in botany at the Aberystwyth University.
 He then moved to Australia where he obtained a PhD from the Australian National University (Canberra) in 1975, for his studies into the taxonomy and ecology of Adenanthos.

+Career

 He then returned to Ireland, taking up the position of horticultural taxonomist at the Irish National Botanic Gardens, Glasnevin (Dublin).
 While based in Dublin he was one of the founding members of the Irish Garden Plant Society, chairing the inaugural meeting; he was subsequently made an honorary member.
 His interest in the history of Irish gardens and their plants continued, and he wrote frequently on Irish garden history for The Irish garden magazine.
 Until his resignation in late 2018, he was co-president, with David Gilliland, of the Northern Ireland Heritage Gardens Trust which he was instrumental in establishing (as the Northern Ireland Heritage Gardens Committee) in 1980.